sarahoco014/Software_Design_Methodologies/software_design_methodologies.md

 In an object-oriented system, classes and interfaces will be used.
 However, in a functional orientated system, interfaces and different strategy classes are not necessary.
 Instead, functional orientated systems use only functions to implement strategy pattern.
 Higher-Order functions are those that can take one or multiple functions as parameters and, resultantly, return a function.
 Thus, this enables us to represent an abstraction comparable to that offered by an object-orientated interface.
 Syntax that is less specific to object-oriented programming is advantageous since it is shorter and easier to understand, especially when there are complex implementations.

-6. Imagine your is creating a new online payment system.
+6. Imagine you are creating a new online payment system.
 In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
 Which design methodology would you suggest following?
 Give some justification for your decision.

-While structured design and function oriented design have their purpose, an object-oriented design would provide the greatest flexibility and adaptability that is required in the online payment system since it is not tied to a particular sector.
+An object-oriented design would provide the greatest flexibility, adaptability, and scalability that is required in the online payment system since it is not tied to a particular sector.

-For example, object-oriented programming utilises inheritance and polymorphism which could allow different payment methods to be used.
-This could be implemented by creating a paymentMethod parent class which makes it possible yo share similar functions, with the child classes implementing more specific methods for payments.
-Creating classes is advantageous since it makes code readable and organised.
-Alternatively, an interface could be used for payments, similarly defining different implementations of the payment method.
+Object-oriented programming utilises inheritance and polymorphism which could allow different payment methods to be used, such as credit cards and debit cards, which may be necessary across different sectors.
+For example, a paymentMethod parent class could be created which makes it possible to share similar functions, with the child classes implementing more specific methods for payments.
+Creating classes in this way is advantageous since it makes code readable, organised, and allows for code to be extended if necessary.
 An interface could also be used if there is a need to support different currencies in the system.
-This could allow for different currency conversion methods.
+This could allow for different currency conversion methods and promotes loose coupling within the system, making the system flexible and maintainable.

 Moreover, object-oriented programming allows for the system to be easily extended without significantly affecting the codebase.
 This aligns with the open-closed principle, in which the payment system would be open for extension but closed for modification.
 Therefore, new payment methods could be added with ease without altering existing code, limiting the introduction of bugs.